Satisfactory Academic Progress Policy for Financial Aid Recipients

 Financial Aid Warning

-An appeal will be approved if it is determined that the student will be able to meet Satisfactory Academic Progress standards by the end of the subsequent semester.
-An academic plan may be developed for the student that will ensure that the student is able to meet Satisfactory Academic Progress standards by a specified point in time.
+Appeal Approval: An appeal will be approved if it is determined that the student will be able to meet Satisfactory Academic Progress standards by the end of the subsequent semester.
+An “academic plan” is required that will ensure the student is able to meet Satisfactory Academic Progress standards required to graduate in time.

 Financial Aid Probation

-A student on financial aid probation will receive a separate letter that will outline the academic requirements the student must meet in order to receive aid the following semester.
-If the student on financial aid probation meets the terms of the probation, they will be eligible for federal financial aid in the next semester.
-The Office of Financial Aid will review the record of a student who is on financial aid probation at the end of the semester.
-A student who does not meet the terms of the financial aid probation will lose eligibility for all federal, state, and institutional financial aid programs.
+If the student meets the terms of probation, they are eligible for federal financial aid consideration for the next semester.
+A student who does not meet the terms of financial aid probation will lose eligibility for all federal, state, and institutional financial aid programs.

 Loss of Eligibility

-A student who has lost eligibility to participate in federal, state, and institutional student aid programs for reasons of academic progress can regain that eligibility only by enrolling at Scripps at their own expense and demonstrating that they are capable of completing a semester without any incompletes, failures or withdrawals.
-They must also demonstrate the ability to complete the degree requirements.
-The passage of time alone will not restore financial aid eligibility to a student who has lost eligibility for failure to meet the Satisfactory Academic Progress standards.
+A student who has lost SAP eligibility to participate in federal, state, and institutional financial aid programs may regain eligibility by enrolling at Scripps at their own expense and meeting SAP standards.
+The passage of time alone will not restore financial aid eligibility.

-Students who have been dismissed from Scripps for academic reasons but who are subsequently readmitted are not automatically eligible to participate in federal, state, or institutional aid program and will be placed on financial aid warning.
-Please note that Admissions decisions are separate from funding decisions.
+Students dismissed from Scripps for academic reasons but who are subsequently readmitted are not automatically eligible to participate in federal, state, or institutional aid programs and will be placed on financial aid warning.
+Please note that Admissions decisions are independent from funding decisions.